nflaig/release-comment-on-pr/README.md

 ## Example

-Here's an example of what the comment might look like:
+Here's an example of what the comment looks like:

 :tada: This PR is included in [v1.0.0](https://github.com/owner/repo/releases/tag/v1.0.0) :tada: